Kit Development

 .

-There are two methods for registering a Omniverse Kit Application with your instance.
+There are two methods for registering a Omniverse Kit App with your instance.
 The default is to use standard methods for managing resources on a Kubernetes cluster.
 This requires administrative access to your cluster and familiarity with Kubernetes CRDs and Helm charts.

-Deploying Omniverse Kit Applications describes how
+Deploying Omniverse Kit Apps describes how

 Applications